kraken-io/kraken-node/README.md

 });
 ````

-Depending on a choosen response option (Wait or Callback URL) in the `data` object you will find either the optimization ID or optimization results containing `success` property, file name, original file size, kraked file size, amount of savings and optimized image URL:
+Depending on a choosen response option (Wait or Callback URL) in the `data` object you will find either the optimization ID or optimization results containing a `success` property, file name, original file size, kraked file size, amount of savings and optimized image URL:

 ````js
 {